Binary option trading in its simplest form is just another way to bet on the movement of a financial instrument.

 In general, stick to the bigger names that are well-known and regulated by a recognised organisation such as CySEC or the FCA in the UK.

-This doesn’t protect you completely but is a sign they behave responsibility and in the worse case of them going bust your deposit will be protected up to certain limits.
+This doesn’t protect you completely but is a sign they behave responsibly and in the worse case of them going bust your deposit will be protected up to certain limits.

 Avoid those focusing on automatic or robo-trading which is a big red flag.